Locations in Kenai Peninsula

 Kenai has a population of 7,464 and boasts magnificent views of Cook Inlet and Mt.
 Redoubt volcano.
 At the ‘end of the road’ is Captain Cook State Park, the western end of the Swanson River canoe system and the city is surrounded by the Kenai National Wildlife Refuge.

-The Kenai Visitors & Cultural Center welcomes visitors year-round and is a great place to get up to date information.
+The Kenai Visitors & Cultural Center welcomes visitors year-round.
 It houses an impressive permanent collection of Native Alaskan and local artifacts, art exhibits, and is home to the largest collection of mounted bald eagles in North America.
 In the gift shop you can purchase souvenirs, books, music and local products.
-It is committed to bringing a mix of high-quality, stimulating, educational and cultural programming including a speaker series, concerts, school group tours and an Alaskan movie series.
-Admission is free.
 During the summer months there is the Saturday Market, a summer food and crafts market that is open from 10am to 5pm.
 11471 Kenai Spur Highway.
 907-283-1991

 The Kenai – Alaska’s Playground: No other destination offers such an up close and personal Alaskan experience.
 With over 15,000 square miles of extraordinary adventure and excitement to choose from, even the rest of the state comes here when they need a reminder of why they moved to Alaska in the first place.
 That’s why it’s known as Alaska’s Playground.

 Check out Online Specials, a Free Kenai Peninsula Travel Planner and a Free Passport to Adventure on the Kenai.
 Full of discount coupons for your visit to the Kenai Peninsula.
 35571 Kenai Spur Hwy, Soldotna.
 800-535-3624